About Us

 Who are We and Why are We Here?!

-The House Rabbit Connection, Inc. (HRC), incorporated in Massachusetts in 1997, is a 501(c)(3) nonprofit organization.
+is a 501(c)(3) nonprofit organization.
 HRC was founded by a committed group of individuals dedicated to the plight of abandoned rabbits.
-The organization now about 200 members in 14 states.
+You can also find us on social media through Facebook, Twitter, and Instagram.

 HRC is made up entirely of volunteers — individuals who dedicate time, money, and energy to move HRC toward its goals.
 These individuals share a love of rabbits and the belief that rabbits should not be relegated to hutches in the backyard.
-Instead, rabbits should be inside the home, free to explore rabbit-proofed room, living in roomy cages (or cage-free), playing with toys, and interacting with all members of the household (human and non-human).

 HRC educates the public and its members through:

-* Distribution of rabbit care information packets
+* Distribution of rabbit care information and our own House Rabbit Handbook

-* Our website, the HopLine (413/525-9222) and email.
+* This website, the telephone HopLine (413 439-7HRC) and email.

 Why does the world need rabbit rescue groups?